zbigniewstefaniuk/chat_app/README.md

 ## **CHANGELOG ./ DONE 👌🏻(18.06.2020)**

+- Redis woriking with eventlet now you can chat! ✔

 - resgistration with log in and out made with flask-wtform, flask-sqlalchemy ✔

 - chat funcionality with flask-socketio ✔